 One can see more when not driving, even better, when riding on a train.
 Looking out, all the scenery and all the people you see remain anonymous.
 I like that.
 It is a last-ditch effort to separate a photograph from reality.
 Inextricably tied to the real world, photography and reality seem to be forever chained together.
-By keeping these locations and a few people anonymous, I wanted to emphasize the photographs rather than “who, what, where” issues, even the young woman who nonchalantly shakes a blanket from a second-floor balcony with no railing will remain anonymous.
-The large “Welcome To The Town of Fethibey” banner above a local bus clearly identifies the location.
-Although I could have removed it from the sequence, I chose to emphasize this bond momentarily only to let it slip through the fingers once more.
+By keeping these locations and a few people anonymous, I wanted to emphasize the photographs rather than “who, what, where” issues.
+Even the young woman, who nonchalantly shakes a blanket from a second-floor balcony with no railing, will remain anonymous.
+The large “Welcome To The Town of Fethibey” banner above a local bus clearly identifies that location.
+Although I could have removed it from the sequence, I chose to emphasize this bond momentarily, only to let it slip through the fingers once more.

 I chose a format that mimics the vista, wide and expansive.
 Consider the few square-format photographs as punctuation marks, and take your pick!

 This is Anatolia; high, low, cool, warm, rough, smooth!